How about my prior knowledge in maths, physics, chemistry and biology?

 Currently we have students from the age of 18 to 40.
 It is striking that there are quite a few students with prior professional training in agricultural work, who want to deepen their practical knowledge with modern theory, which not only appears to be very interesting, but is also offering better job perspectives for the future.

 More than 50% of our students are female and there are no differences in successful completion of the studies between male and female students!
-There are less and less prejudices against women in agricultural jobs, but more and more leading positions acquired by women these days.
+Nor are we aware of any preconceptions against women in agricultural, civil and environmental engineering professions.
+Many senior positions are now held by women.

 How is the faculty atmosphere?